-We are proud to launch EventHive 2.0; our reliable, stress-relieving event hub.
+We are proud to launch EventHive 2.0

 As leaders in the event and exhibition world, we are well-versed in the problems that can beset a successful activation.
 When we partner with our clients, we first understand what constitutes success for them and then move mountains to bring that success to life, trouble-shooting problems along the way.
 Over our 36 years in the industry, we learned that we can support a client’s success not only in the creation of a successful activation but in the partnering with their ‘on-the-ground’ team.
 A successful event or exhibition includes late nights, long hours and a busy schedule, time and space are a rare commodity with most event coordinators unable to find time for breaks and where rescheduling can be quite the stressful experience.
 We therefore sought to create a digital solution that could solve that problem too; a fit for purpose, easy to use system that could take the sting out of event management.

 An event has many requirements placed upon it, it has a sales objective; a requirement to further the business through deals made and services/products sold, it has a marketing objective; to enhance brand awareness and position the company as a leader in highly competitive markets; it has a data objective; to understand the ROI that a global show programme brings and more importantly what clients think of the company; the customer journey.

 That is a lot of expectation and requirement placed on an event, and what carries the weight of the expectation?
 Not only the environment itself, but also the meeting schedules; the meetings themselves the microcosm of the overall’s event success.
 Combined in a molecular chain of scheduled appointments throughout the year, the success of the global show programme is dependent on each one obtaining its objectives.
 One unexpected change to the programme, one problem with the management platform and the event can have a very different outcome to the one desired.